5 Quick Ways To Find Quality Leads That Many Teams Overlook

 There are many ways to identify your competitor’s customers for a competitive campaign.
 They are often listed on your competitor’s website, customer stories, case studies, joint press releases, blogs, and social media.
 Obtaining this list requires some manual research, but with a couple of hours on Google, you’ll identify not only a list of accounts but also the buyers in those accounts.

-Combining these leads with the closed lost deals due to the “competition” reason in your CRM can generate a sizable list for a competitive campaign.
+Combining these leads with the closed lost deals due to the “competition” reason in your CRM can generate a sizeable list for a competitive campaign.
 Just make sure to include a relevant landing page and comparison content in your emails.

 Capture leads in forums